 Muay Thai for Skinny Guys

 True story: I was at my usual takeout place for lunch after training one day.
-As I pondered over the exciting menu, deciding what to get, the cashier asked why I was always coming in with a huge-ass bag.
+As I pondered over the exciting menu, the cashier asked why I was always coming in with a huge-ass bag.
 I replied that I had just finished training at the gym to which she gave me a weirded out look as she scrutinized over my lean frame.
-“Seems like the training isn’t very effective” was probably going through her mind.
-I neglected to tell her that it was a fight gym, not a weights gym.
+She was probably thinking, “seems like the training isn’t very effective”.
+I neglected to tell her that it was a Muay Thai gym, not a weights gym.